-- (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (iv) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries - (v) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - (vi) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (vii) The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority.
+(iv) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

+(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

+- (v) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961

+(vi) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

+(vii) The Company has not been declared as wilful defaulter by any bank or financial institution or government or any government authority.

-(viii) The Company has complied with the number of layers prescribed under the Companies Act, 2013.
+(viii) The Company has compiled with the number of layers prescribed under the Companies Act, 2013.

-(ix) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - 34 There were no amounts which were required to be transferred to Investor Education and Protection Fund by the company.
+(ix) The Company does not have any transactions with companies Struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

-For Bhagi Bhardwai Gaur & Co.
+For Bhagi Bhardwaj Gaur & Co Chartered Accountants Firm Reg. no. 007895N

-MOHIT GUPTA Digitally signed by MOHIT GUPTA Date: 2023.05.26 22:56:35 +05'30'
+MOHIT GUPTA Digitally signed by MOHIT GUPTA Date: 2023.05.27 16:38:17 +05'30'

-Mohit Gupta Partner M.No.
-528337 For and on hehalf of the Board of Directors
+Mohit Gupta M.No.
+528337

+For and on behalf of the Board of Directors